Mebane Enterprise

-The Mebane Enterprise is a newspaper based in Mebane, North Carolina.
+The Mebane Enterprise was a newspaper based in Mebane, North Carolina.
 It was previously known as The Alamance-Orange Enterprise until February 13, 1991.

-The Enterprise is a weekly community newspaper that focuses on local government in Mebane and Alamance County, as well as local business and school news.
+The Enterprise was a weekly community newspaper that focuses on local government in Mebane and Alamance County, as well as local business and school news.
 In 2018, the paid circulation was 3,100, and the free circulation was 81.